Meet the Instructors

 Kayden Shuster is pursuing her M.S. in Biomedical Innovation and Development at the Georgia Institute of Technology, where she also earned her B.S. in Biomedical Engineering with a minor in Biology.
 She brings a strong foundation in medical device development, having contributed to multiple phases of the product lifecycle at Avanos Medical, from early-stage concept generation to verification testing and regulatory compliance.
 Kayden led early product development through her project with the Mayo Clinic.
 She is passionate about translating unmet clinical needs into innovative, user-centered solutions.

-Meet the Graduate Teaching Assistants
+Meet the Teaching Assistants

 Emily Yan received her B.S. in Biomedical Engineering from the Georgia Institute of Technology in 2024.
 She completed a Fulbright Fellowship in Taiwan in 2025 and is currently pursuing a Master’s in Biomedical Innovation and Development at the Georgia Institute of Technology.
 Her research interests center around design for biomedical applications and plans to pursue medical school post-graduation.
 Outside of academics, Emily enjoys going to the gym, learning new board games, and cooking with CHEFS at Tech!